zealshah-05/Laundry-Management-System-IITGN/README.md

 ## Tasks
 ## 3.1 Responsibility of G1:
-## 1. The G1 takes two feedbacks from the stakeholders, one initial feedback (on or before 30th March 11:59 PM), and then makes relevant changes as suggested per the first feedback, then final feedback (on or before 10th April 11:59 PM) post changes.
+## 1. The G1 takes two feedbacks from the stakeholders, one initial feedback (before 30th March 11:59 PM), and then makes relevant changes as suggested per the first feedback, then final feedback (before 10th April 11:59 PM) post changes.
 The write-up/documentation should have screenshots before the first feedback, after the first feedback, and after the second feedback.
-#### We have taken feedbacks from stakeholders to improve this system.
+### We have taken feedbacks from stakeholders to improve this system.
 All relevant changes recommended by the stakeholders are implemented in **G2: 2.**

 ### First Feedback
 **1.** Not all admins should be able to see information of students and thus delete the details of a student.
 For example, Laundry staff can not have this much of privilege of viewing and changing the student data but College Management should have.